Titania (Marvel Comics): Working with Weapon H

 Dario Agger hires Titania and an ex-S.H.I.E.L.D. operative named Angel to help a team led by Weapon H and Korg on a mission to Weirdworld.
 She calls Absorbing Man, warning him to stay out of trouble while she is away.
 As Weapon H leads the mission to Weirdworld, they are attacked by a tribe of blue-skinned humanoids called the Inaku, who blame them for breaking the Earth and allowing a shapeshifting race called the Skrullduggers to take their queen.
 After Weapon H frees his comrades, Titania knocks out Protector Hara, resulting in the Inaku's protective dome being damaged.
 As Roxxon's Man-Thing fortifies the Inaku village's defenses, Titania and Korg stay behind while Weapon H, Angel, and a Brood-infected human named Blake go on a stealth mission to the Roxxon outpost.
 She and Korg help the Inaku set up a pit filled with spikes coated in berry poison.
 When the Skrullduggers attack, Man-Thing, Korg, and Titania assist the Inaku in defending their fortified village from the Skrullduggers until they suddenly go in one direction.
 Titania, Korg, and Man-Thing find Weapon H with the Skrullduggers under Morgan le Fay's control as they attack the Inaku village.
 Thinking that Weapon H is in a battle frenzy, Korg reminds Titania that Weapon H is part-Hulk.
 When Morgan le Fay of Earth-15238 shows up and is identified as the missing Inaku queen, Titania and Korg are attacked by Protector Hara, the Skrullduggers and Weapon H. Man-Thing comes to Titania's defense.
 Titana and Korg catch up to Weapon H, where they find that Dario Agger has transformed into Minotaur.
 She is among those that are evacuated through the portal.
 When Titania tries to get a Roxxon scientist to close the portal, she is blasted by Sonia Sung, Weapon H's wife and a Roxxon employee.
-After Dario pays them the terms of their contract, Titania takes Blake, Korg, and Man-Thing out to a burger joint down the street.
+After Agger pays them the terms of their contract, Titania takes Blake, Korg, and Man-Thing out to a burger joint down the street.

 Powers and abilities

-Thanks to cellular augmentation through radiation, Titania possesses immense strength that originally enabled her to match other individuals (such as the Thing), but later increased after performing rigorous weightlifting training and rivals She-Hulk herself.
+Titania possesses immense strength that originally enabled her to match other individuals (such as the Thing), owing to cellular augmentation through radiation, but later increased after performing rigorous weightlifting training, and rivals She-Hulk herself.
 Titania's muscles produce considerably less fatigue toxins than a normal human, thus granting her superior stamina.
 Her body is completely resistant to physical attacks.

-She can even withstand high caliber bullets, temperature extremes, falling from great heights, and severe blunt force trauma without sustaining injury.
+Titania can even withstand high caliber bullets, temperature extremes, falling from great heights, and severe blunt force trauma without sustaining injury.

 Titania has extensive experience in street fighting techniques.